Seoulite (album)

-Seoulite is the second studio album by South Korean singer Lee Hi.
+Seoulite is the second studio album by South Korean singer and songwriter Lee Hi.
 The album marked her comeback to the Korean music scene after a three-year hiatus following the release of her debut studio album, First Love, in 2013.
 The album was released first in a half album format, the first half being released on March 9, 2016 and the full album released digitally on April 20, 2016, and physically a week later.